yamin8000/Dooz/README.md

 #### Simple Game

-The Simple game is the most simple variation of Tic-tac-tao with a three-by-three grid with two players.
+The Simple game is the simplest variation of Tic-tac-toe with a three-by-three grid with two players.
 The player who succeeds in placing three of their marks horizontally, vertically, or diagonally is the winner.